• Skip to main content

 Kiwi businesses exporting to China will watch with interest the upgrade to the NZ-China Free Trade Agreement (FTA) which enters into force on April 7, 2022.
 The upgrade to the agreement with our largest trading partner will modernise it, further reduce barriers for exporters, and boost trade.
 It was a world-first for any developed country when New Zealand entered into the original free trade agreement with China in 2008, giving us a unique competitive advantage at the time.
 Two-way trade (exports and imports of goods and services) has more than tripled from $9 billion to over $32 billion since the free trade agreement was signed.
 To learn about the areas covered by the negotiations and detailed objectives of the negotiations, read MFAT’s update.

-China has been getting a lot of attention lately with the Winter Olympics in full swing in Beijing.
+China has been getting a lot of attention lately with the Winter Olympics in Beijing.
 With any international event comes branding opportunities and at these Games, all eyes have been on China lately with the Winter Olympics in full swing.
 18 year old Chinese American ‘snow princess’ Eileen Gu is arguably the biggest brand ambassador in China right now.

 Born in America to a Chinese mum and American dad, and raised by her mum and Chinese grandma in San Francisco, Eileen switched allegiances to compete for China after just two competitions for the US.
 Her polished conversations with Media and her polite refusal to be pulled into political tensions has made her popular with both Chinese and Western brands.
 She has worked with some big names including Mengniu, Luckin Coffee and Bank of China.
 You’ll also see her face all over Louis Vuitton, Tiffany & Co, Victoria’s Secret.
 Last year, she earned at least ¥200 million ($31.4m) in brand ambassadorships alone.
 Her appeal with a wide range of brands and markets should be a reminder to Kiwi businesses that trusted Brand ambassadors still have huge sway with Chinese consumers.
 While the impact of social influencers may have swayed recently there is still a lot to be gained from getting the right person to market your brand.